juicedata/juicefs-csi-driver/docs/en/getting_started.md

 CSI Node Service is a DaemonSet, and by default runs on all Kubernetes worker nodes, so CSI Node pod amount should match node count.
 If the numbers don't match, check if any of the nodes are tainted, and resolve them according to the actual situation.
 You can also [run CSI Node Service on selected nodes](./guide/resource-optimization.md#csi-node-node-selector).

 Learn about JuiceFS CSI Driver architecture, and components functionality in [Introduction](./introduction.md#architecture).

-## On-premise

-No special steps is required to install CSI Driver in an on-premise environment, however, you'll need to specify the Web Console address in [volume credentials](./guide/pv.md#volume-credentials), within the `envs` field.

 ## Installing in sidecar mode {#sidecar}